learn-co-curriculum/phase-3-reading-error-messages/README.md

 ## Objectives

 1. Read the three different parts of an error message.
-2. Identify four error types- name errors, syntax errors, types errors, and division errors- and fix them
+2. Identify four error types- name errors, syntax errors, type errors, and division errors- and fix them
 3. Describe a test suite, where it's found in a lab, and its purpose
 4. Use the `learn` command in terminal to run the tests for a lab.